mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

     print(arr[i])
 ```

 We can quantify the efficiency of these functions with the `%%timeit` command in a Jupyter notebook.
-Below, we can already see dramatic increases in the execution time of the $O(n^2)$ `print_pairs`.
-We can also see the power of the $O(1)$ `print_idx`, whose execution hovers around 0.153 ms, regardless of the size of the array or whether we're requesting the first or last element.
+Below, we already see dramatic increases in the execution time of the $O(n^2)$ `print_pairs`.
+We also see the power of the $O(1)$ `print_idx`, whose execution hovers around 0.153 ms, regardless of the size of the array or whether we're requesting the first or last element.

 <img src="{{  site.baseurl  }}/images/computer_science/big-o-demo.png">

-We can visualize the execution time of common efficiencies to better understand how they compare.
+We can use a plot like the one below to compare how algorithms of various efficiencies scale.
 The green region is ideal $-$ these are the most scalable runtimes, growing at a rate significantly slower than the amount of data.
 Gray is pretty good, avoid orange if you can, and find any way possible to avoid the red region.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/big_o.png" height="90%" width="90%">
 </center>

 What problems could possibly require an algorithm in the red zone? **Red zone algorithms are often necessary for problems where you need to know _every possible answer to a question_.** One example of an $O(2^n)$ algorithm is finding all [**subsets**](https://en.wikipedia.org/wiki/Subset) of an array.
-Each element in the set can be either included or excluded.
+Each element in the set can be either 1) included or 2) excluded in a subset.
 A set of four elements like `[A,B,C,D]` will therefore have $2^4$, or 16, subsets:
 * `[]`, `[A]`, `[B]`, `[C]`, `[D]`
 * `[A,B]`, `[A,C]`, `[A,D]`, `[B,C]`, `[B,D]`, `[C,D]`
 * `[A,B,C]`, `[A,B,D]`, `[A,C,D]`, `[B,C,D]`
 * `[A,B,C,D]`

 But an even worse runtime is $O(n!)$. [**Permutations**](https://en.wikipedia.org/wiki/Permutation) are a classic example of n-factorial complexity.
-For each element in the set, we can rearrange all following elements.
-Our previous array `[A,B,C,D]` will have 4 * 3 * 2 * 1, or 24, permutations:
+To find every possible arrangement of `[A, B, C, D]`, we start with one of the four letters in the first position, then one of the remaining three in the second position, and so on.
+There will therefore be 4 * 3 * 2 * 1, or 24, permutations:
 * `[A,B,C,D]`, `[A,B,D,C]`, `[A,C,B,D]`, `[A,C,D,B]`, `[A,D,B,C]`, `[A,D,C,B]`
 * `[B,A,C,D]`, `[B,A,D,C]`, `[B,C,A,D]`, `[B,C,D,A]`, `[B,D,C,A]`, `[B,D,A,C]`
 * `[C,A,B,D]`, `[C,A,D,B]`, `[C,B,A,D]`, `[C,B,D,A]`, `[C,D,B,A]`, `[C,D,A,B]`